danielabar/jqui101-tuts/README.md

 [Demo](http://danielabar.github.io/jqui101-tuts/#dialog) | [JavaScript](app/scripts/dialog.js) | [HTML](app/partials/dialog.html)

-Extensive API, very flexible.
+Extensive API, highly configurable.
 Can be draggable, resizable, modal.

 Default dialog is resizable, draggable, has close button at top right, and is shown as soon as its initialized.